SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 - [register a catalog item](#register-a-catalog-item).
 - [register a new catalog version](#register-a-new-catalog-version).

+>[!important]
 The API calls are authenticated using [organization keys](xref:Managing_DCP_keys#organization-keys).
 The key must have the *Register catalog items permission* and needs to be added to the HTTP request in a header called **Ocp-Apim-Subscription-Key**.
+You need to have the "Owner" role in order to access/create Organization keys.

-A Catalog item is identified by a unique id (Guid) which can be obtained by the [Catalog UI](#using-the-catalog-ui) or created by yourself.
+A Catalog item is identified by a unique id (Guid) which can be obtained by the [Catalog UI](#catalog-ui) or created by yourself.

 ### Register a catalog item